 April-Lea loves shooting with expired Polaroid color film.
 I recently sent her some samples of expired Polaroid 108 color instant film from our FPP Store.
 I followed up about her Polaroid 420 camera and experience with the color-funky-awesome Polaroid 108 film!

+What is FPP?
 The Film Photography Project seeks to inform, engage and inspire amateur and professional photographers working in the traditional film medium.
 Launched by FPP founder Michael Raso in 2009, FPP provides a forum for photographers from around the globe to share their creative output, challenges and product reviews, while promoting the viability of vintage cameras and film through frequent give-aways and exchange programs.
 In addition to the Film Photography Podcast Internet Radio Show, the Film Photography Project network of imprints includes the FPP Flickr Page, YouTube Channel, Facebook Group, Twitter Account, newsletter and the Film Photography Project Store.

 I have been in a 'funk' for months when it comes to creativity.
 I’d done little to no photography for many months, so was in desperate need of a kick start.